 Merchandising

-This is when the film decides to create products to sell to promote their film.
+This is when the film decides to create products to sell to promote

 Frozen teddy - Frozen film.